willk48/Advanced_Python/README.md

 -Completed Flip the Switch, Remove First and Last Character, Convert a string to an array, Fake Binary, Keep Hydrated, and Reversed Strings on codewars
 -calling list() on a string and getting the array is super cool when used in conjuction with str.join() -importing in python was way weirder than I thought

+Week 3 Notes:
+-read chapter 5
+-learned about the is comparator that compares identity, useful for if something 'is None' -it may be annoying to do anything with complex modules without global variables -book set up the tic tac toe project very well
+-the hungarian notation part seems pretty funny